 Clinics book weeks out, memory lasts days.
 Two messages, one the evening before and one that morning, close the gap permanently.

 Set this reminder on WhatsAppTo set a doctor appointment reminder on WhatsApp, text NagMeLater "Remind me on 21 July at 7pm to prepare reports for tomorrow's doctor appointment", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Confirm the slot and prepare the reports.